Cocherane/Animal-Match-Up-Flutter-Firebase/README.md

 Step 1: Create a Firebase Project

     Go to the Firebase Console (console.firebase.google.com) and create a new project.
-    Give your project a name and select your preferred country/region.

 Step 2: Set up an Android App